 Rodimus Prime's quarters

 Arcee hesitated to announce that she was standing in front of his quarters.
-Jazz had told her that Rodimus had been injured during the operation against the Insecticons, and the fact that he hadn't come to see her or left his quarters since his return from the medbay indicated that the shock was harder to overcome than expected.
+Jazz had told her that Rodimus had been injured during the operation against the Insecticons; the fact that he hadn't left his quarters since his return from the medbay indicated that the shock was harder to overcome than expected.
+Maybe was it the right opportunity for her to build a relationship with the young Lieutenant?

 "Rodimus, I know you are here!" she called through the intercom.
 "Please, open up!"

-"Busy... with what?" she thought, a little vexed that her boyfriend refused to see her.
-However, she was determined to have a conversation with him, and wouldn't leave until she got satisfaction.
+'Busy... with what?' she wondered, a little vexed that the mech seemed not so thrilled to talk with her.
+However, she was determined to have a conversation with him.

 "Rodimus, we need to talk!
 I'm not going to leave without―"